shaoml114/shaoml114.github.com/index.md

 ### <b>Eduction Experience</b>

-Minglai Shao received his doctoral degree in School of Computer Science and Engineering from Beihang University, under the supervision of Prof. [Jianxin Li](https://scse.buaa.edu.cn/info/1354/9245.htm).
+Minglai Shao received his doctoral degree in the School of Computer Science and Engineering from Beihang University, under the supervision of Prof. [Jianxin Li](https://scse.buaa.edu.cn/info/1354/9245.htm).
 He was a visiting scholar in the State University of New York.

 ### <b>Academic Activities</b>